Slave-spin approach to the Anderson-Josephson quantum dot: Introduction

 In this paper, we use a slave-spin representation to study the superconducting AIM semi-analytically.
-The class of slave-particle methods was designed to tackle strongly interacting effects at the mean-field level, and can capture the formation of the Kondo resonance at the Fermi level.
-The slave-spin approach has proven useful for the study of the Hubbard model \cite{demedici_orbital-selective_2005,huber_dynamically_2009,ruegg_2010,schiro_quantum_2011,zitko_2015}, as well as the AIM \cite{baruselli_sub-ohmic_2012,guerci_unbinding_2017}, both in and out of equilibrium.
+The class of slave-particle methods was designed to tackle strongly interacting effects at the mean-field level, and can capture the formation of the Kondo resonance.
+The slave-spin approach has proven useful for the study of the Hubbard model~\cite{demedici_orbitalselective_2005,huber_dynamically_2009,ruegg_2010,schiro_quantum_2011,zitko_2015}, as well as the AIM~\cite{baruselli_subohmic_2012,guerci_unbinding_2017}, both in and out of equilibrium.
 It provides a minimal and efficient representation, where the Hilbert space enlargement is just an auxiliary two-level system.
 This method allows us to map the original interacting problem at half-filling to a non-interacting S-QD-S problem coupled to an Ising spin.
-Moreover, including spin fluctuations around the mean-field solution allows to build up the high-energy Hubbard bands \cite{raimondi_lower_1993,guerci_transport_2019}.
+Moreover, including spin fluctuations around the mean-field solution allows to build up the high-energy Hubbard bands~\cite{raimondi_lower_1993,guerci_transport_2019}.

 This manuscript is organized as follows.
 In Sec.~\ref{sec:model} we define the model and its slave-spin representation.
-In Sec.~\ref{sec:meanfield} we discuss a mean-field theory treatment of the resulting slave-spin fermion problem and present the resulting phase diagram and spectral properties.
-We highlight the aspects that are qualitatively captured by a simple mean-field decoupling and those that are not, most notably the descriptions of high-energy incoherent excitations (Hubbard bands).
-Then in Sec.~\ref{sec:beyond} we include fluctuations corrections to the slave-spin variable, allowing to overcome the main issue of the mean-field theory and to include corrections to various physical quantities coming from incoherent excitations.
+In Sec.~\ref{sec:meanfield} we discuss the mean-field theory of the problem and present the resulting phase diagram and spectral properties.
+We highlight the aspects that are qualitatively captured by a simple mean-field decoupling and those that are not, most notably the description of high-energy incoherent excitations (Hubbard bands).
+In Sec.~\ref{sec:beyond} we include fluctuations corrections to the slave-spin variable, overcoming the main issue of the mean-field theory and including corrections to various physical quantities coming from incoherent excitations.
+In Sec.~\ref{sec:microwave} we calculate the microwave response of the superconducting QD.
 In Sec.~\ref{sec:conclusions} we present our conclusions.
-Further technical details are presented in Appendices~\ref{sec:largegap},\ref{app:mf} and \ref{app:rpa}.
+Further technical details are presented in Appendices~\ref{sec:largegap}-\ref{app:microwave}.